Motley Fool Ventures Invests in VCs Committed to Upending Venture Status Quo

 GPs: Miriam Rivera, Clint Korver

 Description: Ulu Ventures invests in seed-stage technology companies predominantly from Stanford University and Silicon Valley.
 Core to its thesis are diverse founders, rigorous decision analysis, and optimizing for Power Law returns.

 Description: Untapped Capital is an early-stage VC firm investing in unexpected founders, found off the beaten path, not well connected to investors.
 To discover these founders, Untapped Capital primarily sources through outbound, reaching out to founders directly.

 Description: WOCstar Fund is an early-stage investment fund focused on tech innovation being brought to market by inclusive teams and women of color (“WOC”).
 WOCstar Fund is changing the trajectory for investors and the businesses building, innovating and thriving in a digital & borderless world.
 We are actively investing in companies and technology that are redefining how we will consume, work & learn, build wealth, & create a sustainable world.

 GP: Nasir Qadree

-Description: Zeal Capital Partners serves as a Washington, DC-based inclusive investment vehicle partnering with exceptional diverse management teams building high growth early-stage businesses that are reimagining the building blocks of wealth –from education to employment and financial health.
-Their market-backed Inclusive Investing™ strategy allows them to capture under-tapped investable opportunities as well as help their portfolio companies outperform.
+Description: Zeal Capital Partners serves as a Washington, D.C.-based inclusive investment vehicle partnering with exceptional diverse management teams building high-growth, early-stage businesses that are reimagining the building blocks of wealth – from education to employment and financial health.
+Its market-backed Inclusive Investing™ strategy allows the capture of undertapped investable opportunities and helps portfolio companies outperform.